malramsay64/phd-thesis/06_Melting_Behaviour/dynamic_analysis.md

-The restriction of this motion to a single dimension plays an important role in the speed of this transition, once a defect has been created, it along down the crystal lattice with some thermodynamic driving force converting all local configurations along the way;
+The restriction of this motion to a single dimension plays an important role in the speed of this transition, once a defect has been created, it propagates along the crystal lattice with some thermodynamic driving force converting all local configurations along the way.
-it has to visit every site along that lattice, a condition not present in higher dimensional space.
+The defect has to visit every site along that lattice, a condition not present in higher dimensional space.
 Thirdly, the defects only facilitate relaxation from the p2gg crystal to the p2.